ujjwalbhardwaj639/Power_Bi_Dashboard/README.md

 Description: Overview of the Dairy Farms Dashboard, showcasing key metrics and visualizations.

-Description: Detailed view of milk production trends and analysis.

-Description: Visualization of cow health metrics and potential issues.

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, please follow these steps:

-## Fork the repository.
-Create a new branch: git checkout -b feature-branch-name.
-Make your changes and commit them: git commit -m 'Add new feature'.
-Push to the branch: git push origin feature-branch-name.
-Create a pull request detailing your changes.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.